broadfootmi/midi-learning/readme.md

 **Notice the colors.**

 A creature's *genes* are musical notes in binary form (bits).
-Color is determined by those same genes, so you can tell similar creatures at a glance.
+Color is determined by those same genes, so you can identify similar creatures.
 Do you notice any patterns?

-## 2) Step Simulation
+## 2) Simulate

-**Choose the number of generations per step and then hit Next.**
+**Choose the number of generations per step and then click Next.**

 Max per step is 20.

 Tip: Step a few times in x1 then x20.

-## 3) Step Until Finished
+## 3) Finish

 Fast-forward to the end.
 The end is when at least one creature matches the desired tune.